steverse/LC3/README.md

 ## Acknowledgments

 - The LC-3 architecture was designed by Yale Patt and Sanjay Patel for *Introduction to Computing Systems*.
-- `2048.obj` and `rogue.obj` come from Justin Meiners and Ryan Pendleton's [*Write your own virtual machine*](https://www.jmeiners.com/lc3-vm/) tutorial, MIT licensed.
+- `2048.obj` and `rogue.obj` and the structure come from Justin Meiners and Ryan Pendleton's [*Write your own virtual machine*](https://www.jmeiners.com/lc3-vm/) tutorial, MIT licensed.

 ## License